dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		zless MELI_Aglaia_spectabilis_G09645_R1.fastq.gz

-	You can see that line 1 is identical except for the number of the read
+	You can see that line 1 is identical except for the number of the read.

 		@A00119:588:HVWJMDRXY:2:2101:4182:1000 2:N:0:TCAGGCTT+TTCATGCG
 		TGAAGACGAGGAAGAGGAGGAGGAGGATAGTCTGTTAGCGGTGGTTGTGGCCCCTGAATGTCATTGAGGACGGCGAATCGACGGGAAGAAGAAGCCGAGCTTCACGGTGTTGGTGCGGCATTTTTCGGCGACTACCAACGGCTCTGAGCT